CupOfTea696/PrioritizeRoutes/README.md

 PrioritizeRoutes is a Laravel 5.1 and up package that allows you to assign priority to routes.

-Prioritizing routes can be very usefull when you want to ensure a catchall route is always matched last, allowing other routes that also match this catchall route to match first.
+Prioritizing routes can be very useful when you want to ensure a catchall route is always matched last, allowing other routes that also match this catchall route to match first.
 More info in the [Documentation](http://prioritize-routes.cupoftea.io/docs/).